DFE-Digital/register-trainee-teachers/docs/setup-development.md

 ## Start the server

-To start all the processes you'll need to first create a local `Procfile.dev` file with the following:
+To start all the processes you’ll need to first create a local `Procfile.dev` file with the following:

 ```
 web: bin/rails server -p 3000